 But the more I thought about it, the harder it was to write because most of the stereotypes are based off the Italian-American community.
 And shows like Rocky, The Godfather, Saturday Night Fever, The Sopranos as well as Jersey Shore are definitely not helping.

-Heck, even innocent games like Super Mario plays on the Italian stereotype.
-And interestingly enough, it orginates from Japan
+Even innocent games like Super Mario plays on the Italian stereotype.
+And interestingly enough, it orginated from Japan.

 It’s-a me!
 Mario!